Financial aid process:

 23. Why do I have to use my parent’s information if I live on my own and pay my own bills?

 The free application for federal student aid (FAFSA) outlines what determines if a student is dependent or independent.
-A student is independent if they can answer yes to any questions numbered 45 through 57 on the FAFSA.
+A student is independent if they can answer yes to any questions numbered 42 through 54 on the FAFSA.
 If all questions are answered no, then the student is dependent and FAFSA requires the student to use parental information.
 In certain cases, a dependency override is warranted.
 These cases usually include complete abandonment by the parents or an abusive or dangerous family environment.
-Click this link to access the FAFSA questions:

 return to top

-If the parent listed on the FAFSA is married then that stepparent’s information must be included on the FAFSA.
+If the parent listed on the FAFSA is remarried then that step-parent’s information must be included on the FAFSA.
 The information includes income, asset and family size data.

 return to top